SEARCH THIS BLOG

 Rosaria, founder and owner of La Cambusa.

 Rosaria Bolla and her family have owned and run Cambusa in this same location since 1981, and previous to that there was another location in town that had opened in 1961.
 The shop is divided into somewhat narrow sections, with shelves lining the walls from floor to ceiling.
 These hold a stunning selection of wines and spirits, but also local food specialties, pastas, and sweets.
-These alone would make Cambusa a favorite shopping destination of both locals and tourists alike, but what really makes it special here are the wine tastings that Rosaria offers... for free.
+These alone would make Cambusa a favorite shopping destination of both locals and tourists alike, but what really makes it special here are the wine tastings that Rosaria offers.

 And the very inviting tables inside the shop.